lautarodragan/proof-of-hodl/README.md

 ## Token Balance Check

+Retrieving the balance of an ERC-20 contract for a user can be done in two different ways:
+- Running an Ethereum node
+- Using a thirdy party API

 We use the EtherScan API to check the token balance of the account.

-Checking balance against the contract costs ether.
-Alternative is to run own Ethereum node.